saunaklub/etudes/README.md

 contribute, have a look at the existing code and use some common sense to comply with what is already there.
-If we feel things should be adjusted in a particular way before merging, we will kindly ask you to adapt you pull requests accordingly.
+If we feel things should be adjusted in a particular way before merging, we will kindly ask you to adapt your pull requests accordingly.

 Happy Hacking!